Flashback Pictures! When Salman Khan & Sanjay Dutt Were Like Brothers

 How The Tiff Started

-When Sanjay Dutt got parole in 2014, Salman Khan wanted to help him by building his image back and bag movies.
+When Sanjay Dutt got parole in 2014, Salman Khan wanted to help him by rebuilding his image and bag movies.
 Hence, he asked Sanjay Dutt to hire his manager Reshma Shetty to bring back his stardom, reported SpotBoye.

 Sanjay Dutt Accepted Salman Khan's Request